Updated: May 14, 2024

 Fact Sheet: House Bill 71 - Ban on Gender Affirming Care

 This factsheet is intended as a resource.
 It is not legal advice.
-Our hope is to clarify the new law created by HB 71 and help explain how the new law would impact trans kids and their families if it takes effect.
+We hope to clarify Idaho’s ban on GAMC for youth under 18 and its impact on trans kids and their families.

-1. Medication to delay puberty (known as gonadotropin-releasing hormone/GnRH) or hormone therapy to initiate puberty consistent with their gender identity (e.g. testosterone for trans boys, estrogen and testosterone blockers for trans girls).
+1. Prescribe medication to delay puberty (known as gonadotropin-releasing hormone/GnRH) or hormone therapy to initiate puberty consistent with a youth’s gender identity (e.g. testosterone for trans boys, estrogen and testosterone blockers for trans girls);

 Resources